gSchool/ada-2-ruby-on-rails/intro-to-rails/rails-installfest.md

 Related configuration/set-up steps include the following:

 - Now is a good time to check that you're still using the preferred version of Ruby.
 - [Rails template](https://guides.rubyonrails.org/rails_application_templates.html), which is one method to set-up how all new Rails applications should look on a local machine.
-In [the Ada curriculum](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/rails-template-setup.md), we will go over this all together as a class, so that we may scaffold every Rails project with our preferred configurations at Ada.
+In [a future lesson](rails-template-setup.md), we will go over this all together as a class, so that we may scaffold every Rails project with our preferred configurations at Ada.
-  - If you aren't being guided in-class to go through installing the rails-template, you shouldn't follow this step.
+- If you aren't being guided in class to go through installing the rails-template, you should wait to follow this step.
 This information is being included in this guide for completeness